 - Used in the bath.
-The amount required depends on what your child's skin is like.
+The amount required depends on what your skin is like.
 For example if only dry with no obvious eczema use half to one handful of emulsifying ointment (emollient).
-If the skin is very dry, flaky and scratched then use 2-4 handfuls.
-Do not use soap this is drying and an irritant to the skin - You can melt the emollient such as emulsifying ointment until it is like an oil and pour into the bath away from your child.
+If the skin is very dry, flaky and scratched then use 2- 4 handfuls.
+Do not use soap - this is drying and an irritant to the skin - You can melt the emollient such as emulsifying ointment until it is like an oil and pour into the bath away from you.
 Bath water can be as hot as you like if plenty of emollient is added.
 As the water cools the emollient will solidify.
-This is what you can use to massage into your child's skin wherever it is affected by dryness or eczema.
+This is what you can use to massage into your skin wherever it is affected by dryness or eczema.
 (The emollient will not clog your bath or pipes, just rinse out of the bath thoroughly)

 - Bathing is important as this cleans the skin, removes crusting, scaling and decreases bacteria on the skin as well as rehydrating (puts moisture back into) the skin.
 If done well this will decrease the amount of emollient that must be applied during the day (and possibly at night).
-Ideally bathing should be daily but can be decreased as skin condition improves - At the end of the bath it is important to rinse off with fresh water, and pat your child's skin dry.
+Ideally bathing should be daily but can be decreased as skin condition improves - At the end of the bath it is important to rinse off with fresh water, and pat your skin dry.
 Whatever you put on the skin in the first 3-5 minutes after the bath will be absorbed ten times more than at any other time.
-(This is not so important when the skin is in good condition) - Bathing daily is not always possible such as for a young adult.
+(This is not so important when the skin is in good condition) - Bathing daily is not always possible.
 Therefore if showering then an emollient such as emulsifying ointment should be used as a soap substitute.
 Soap must not be used.
-When ever possible try to bath one to two times a week (or more often) as showering does not rehydrate the skin - Remember that most shampoos are soaps and if used please try to prevent getting on your child's skin.
+When ever possible try to bath one to two times a week (or more often) as showering does not rehydrate the skin - Remember that most shampoos are soaps and if used please try to prevent getting on your skin.
 Emollients can be used instead of shampoos and will leave the hair shiny if rinsed out with fresh water.
-Emollients applied to the scalp will relieve scalp dryness or baby cradle cap.
-For thick hair melt the emollient until oil consistency before applying. - The best time to bath is at night as this will keep your child's skin more moist through the night, helping them (and you) to sleep through
+Emollients applied to the scalp will relieve scalp dryness.
+For thick hair melt the emollient until oil consistency before applying. - The best time to bath is at night as this will keep your skin more moist through the night, helping you to sleep through